openlattice/openlattice-help-site-old/_guides/datasets.md

 ---
 layout: page
-title: Finding Datasets You Own
+title: How to find and create datasets you own
-description: Learn where to find all datasets you own on the Loom platform.
+description: Easily access any dataset you own, or create new datasets, through the Datasets tab.
 ---

 {% include video.html id="agRG6Ji_1tc" %}